selwynpolit/d9book/book/views.md

 ## Template Preprocess views view
-Using template_preprocess_views_view you customize the view by adding or modifying variables.
-This is useful if you want to add a form to a view or add some other variable to the view.
-See more at the [Drupal API link to function template_preprocess_views_view](https://api.drupal.org/api/drupal/core%21modules%21views%21views.theme.inc/function/template_preprocess_views_view/9.3.x)
+Using `template_preprocess_views_view` you customize the view by adding or modifying variables.
+This is useful if you want to add a form or some other variable to the view.
+See more at the [Drupal API link to function template_preprocess_views_view](https://api.drupal.org/api/drupal/core%21modules%21views%21views.theme.inc/function/template_preprocess_views_view/10)

 ### Example 1